• Skip to primary navigation

 Because the cake is very moist, it can be served as it is.

-Storing and Freezing
+Storage and Freezing

-Freezer
+Freezer Instructions

-This cake is also freezer friendly.
+This cake is freezer friendly.

-Simply wrap it tightly in some foil and pop in an airtight container or freezer bag and keep for up to 3 months.
-If you don't have a large one, cut into pieces and freeze that way.
+Simply wrap it in clingfilm (whole or in slices) and then wrap tightly in 2 layers of foil and pop in an airtight container or freezer bag and keep for up to 3 months.

 Variations